-For detailed information on our test systems, see Appendix A. For step-by-step details on how we tested, see Appendix B.
+For detailed information on our test systems, see Appendix A. For our test setup, see Appendix B. For complete details on how we conducted our testing, see the complete version of this report.

 THE PROOF: SAVING NETWORK AND STORAGE SPACE